-Comment: Provisions on the information to be given to staff representatives have been laid down in section 32 of the Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety and Health at Workplaces, sections 10 and 19 of the Act on Co-operation, and section 6 of the Subscriber Liability Act.
+Comment: Provisions on the information to be given to staff representatives have been laid down in section 32 of the Act on Occupational Safety and Health Enforcement and Cooperation on Occupational Safety

 Section 15 Premises and equipment

 Having regard to conditions in the sector and to the extent and nature of the duties of the shop steward and labour protection delegate, the said representatives shall be provided with suitable premises where they may keep any documents and office equipment that are required for attending to their co-operation functions.
 A place shall also be designated where the shop steward and labour protection delegate may conduct the discussions that are required in the course of their duties.